ankur512512/devops-springboot/README.md

 - This will also install Prometheus, ArgoCD and MySQL helm charts.
 - We can install our application helm chart as well using this but I have intentionally kept it separate to be controlled by ArgoCD only to keep the infra and application layers separate.

-Let's store the service account key in a file let's say: `/var/tmp/terraform.json`
+Let's store our google service account key in a file let's say: `/var/tmp/terraform.json`

 Then export the below variable: